DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GridColumnsHidingPriority/description.md

-When the DataGrid adapts its layout to small screen width, it hides columns based on [hidingPriority](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#hidingPriority).

-The lower is this option's value, the sooner a column is hidden.
-For example, **DataGrid** hides the column whose **hidingPriority** equals *"0"* first, then the column with the priority *"1"* and so on.
+When the **DataGrid** adapts its layout to small screen width, it hides columns based on [hidingPriority](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#hidingPriority).
+The lower a column's **hidingPriority**, the sooner the column will be hidden.
+For example, a column with priority 0 will be hidden first, then a column with priority 1, and so on.

-In this demo, the `CustomerStoreCity` column has hiding priority *"0"* and is hidden in both vertical and horizontal orientation modes.
-The `CustomerStoreState` and `OrderDate` columns have priority *"1"* and *"2"* correspondingly. **DataGrid** hides these columns after the `CustomerStoreCity` column when the screen orientation is vertical.
+In this demo, the `CustomerStoreCity` column is hidden in both vertical and horizontal orientation modes because its **hidingPriority** is 0.
+The `CustomerStoreState` and `OrderDate` columns have priorities 1 and 2.
+The **DataGrid** hides these columns after the `CustomerStoreCity` column, only when the screen orientation is vertical.